Nextiva / Blog / Customer Experience

 • Prewritten or canned responses: When a ticket includes a frequently asked question, the help desk software can automatically offer the appropriate canned reply, reducing response times.

-• Service level agreement (SLA) management: Automation tools prioritize and escalate tickets based on your SLA policies.
+• Service level agreement (SLA) management: Customer service automation prioritizes and escalates tickets based on your SLA policies.
 For instance, if a high-priority ticket is not addressed within a specific time frame, the help desk can automatically reassign it to a higher support level.

 3. Knowledge base